 Default risk is associated with the other party to a contract not meeting its obligations that could produce a monetary loss, primarily referring to trade receivables.
-The Parent Company/Group uses different payment terms depending on client's financial capability assessment.
-The objective of the Group and Parent Company is to do business with steady customers, whose credibility can be assessed more safely having in mind long-term cooperation.
+The Company uses different payment terms depending on client's financial capability assessment.
 In case there is a higher payment risk, the objective is to agree payment in full before redelivery.
-Guarantees and payment security instruments are not usual in shiprepair activities, but the Parent Company can exercise its right to arrest a ship in any port in accordance with maritime law, as a mean of recovery.
+Guarantees and payment security instruments are not usual in shiprepair activities, but Viktor Lenac can exercise its right to arrest a ship in any port in accordance with maritime law, as a mean of recovery.
 Trade receivables involve many customers, so the payment risk is dispersed.
 Trade receivables are discounted for doubtful receivables that generally make less than 1% of total turnover, which makes default risk low.
-There is no other significant default risk focus concerning the Parent Company/Group.
+There is no other significant default risk focus.